neurodata/neurodata.io/content/about/agreements.md

 > I commit to [modeling the way](https://amz.run/5O5C).

-These means that I will act in a fashion that I believe is in aligment with our commitments, in an effort to provide an example for you for one way that acting in aligment with these commitments can look.
+This means that I will act in a fashion that I believe is in aligment with our commitments, in an effort to provide an example for you for one way that acting in aligment with these commitments can look.
 And, I understand that manifesting these commitments will look different for each person.

 ### NeuroData